yanmxa/genpilot/prompt/agent.md

 5. If no tools are available in your response, summarize the result for the initial question in the 'answer' field.

-6. If the json action include code or code block, ensure it within the response JSON object are formatted properly, either by placing them on a single line or replaced all newline characters (\n) to maintain code structure, and avoid breaking JSON response validation.
+6. If the JSON response contains code or a code block, ensure it is properly formatted.
+This can be achieved by either placing the code on a single line or by replacing all newline characters (\n) within the code.
+This will help preserve the structure of the code and prevent any issues with JSON validation.

+7. Additionally, ensure that the code block in action is self-contained and does not rely on variables or packages outside of the current code block.
+Attempt to solve the task using the least amount of code block possible.

+7. If the JSON response includes multiple paragraphs or text with more than one line, replace all newline characters (\n) to maintain the literal structure.
+This helps ensure that the JSON format remains valid and that multiline text is properly structured without causing errors in the response.